spacemeshos/product/localnet.md

 > go-spacemesh, Poet and CLIWallet are fully open source.
 You can use binary releases for your platform from each component github repo, or build them locally on your computer.

-When you run a LocalNet with the default settings, specific dockerhub releases of Poet and go-spacemesh components are used.
+When you run a LocalNet with the default settings, specific DockerHub releases of Poet and go-spacemesh components are used.
 However, you can easily modify this to use locally built components from source code.

 ## LocalNet Prerequisites